kharmandeep/YouTube-Advisor/README.md

 pip install -r requirements.txt

-Set up your OpenAI API key:
+Set up your Groq API key:
 Create a .env file in the project's root directory and add your key:

-OPENAI_API_KEY="your-api-key-here"
+GROQ_API_KEY ="your-api-key-here"

 How to Run
 Make sure you have all prerequisites installed and your API key is set.